 Can I get LASIK if I have anxiety?

 Yes, you can get LASIK even if you experience anxiety.
 In fact, most laser eye surgery patients report nervousness to some degree—it is normal.
 Know that LASIK is safe and effective with extremely high customer satisfaction.
-Your surgeon will have techniques ensure your anxiety doesn’t interfere with your procedure.
+Your surgeon will have techniques to ensure your anxiety doesn’t interfere with your procedure.

 Work with your surgeon to deal with your fears.
 From the moment you consider LASIK, let your LASIK surgeon know how you feel and what, specifically, frightens you about surgery.
 Your doctor can provide you with information about laser surgery that should dispel most of these fears so that you can have the best experience possible.